China Central Television et al. v. Create New Technology et al.

 Successfully represented cable ISP in two cases, objecting to subpoenas for subscriber information.
 (S.D.N.Y.
 2011)

 Represented The Wella Corporation in a trademark infringement suit arising out of Willagirl LLC’s proposed use of the “Willa” trademark on hair care, skin care and related beauty products.
 (S.D.N.Y.
 2011)

 Cantor Fitzgerald Securities v.
 Port Authority

-Representing Cantor Fitzgerald in its action seeking damages for its business interruption losses arising out of the 1993 bombing of the World Trade Center.
-(Ongoing)
+Represented Cantor Fitzgerald in its action seeking damages for its business interruption losses arising out of the 1993 bombing of the World Trade Center.
+(2010)

 Clifton Mallery v.
 NBC Universal